 - Radiation and Chemical Exposure

-When exposed to radioactive liquids or other toxic substances, one must file an incident report immediately and get testing done.
+When exposed to radioactive liquids or other toxic substances, one must immediately report and get testing done.
 A nurse must exercise proper caution at all times and follow proper protocols.

-Nurses are more often the target of workplace violence or assault with the ER and psychiatric nurses having the highest rates of assault and verbal abuses.
-A lot of patients become aggressive due to mental disorders, medication side effects or electrolyte imbalance.
+Nurses are more often the target of workplace violence or assault, with the ER and psychiatric nurses having the highest rates of assault and verbal abuse.
+A lot of patients become aggressive due to mental disorders, medication side effects, or electrolyte imbalance.
 A patient who may be high on drugs may gain some superhuman strength and may break all equipment it may see or reach.

-CDC suggests that nurses participate in a violence-prevention training and must report all physical assaults, verbal incidents or other threats to their employers.
-Nurses must always be on the lookout for these kind of patients and must always be ready.
+CDC suggests that nurses participate in violence-prevention training and must report all physical assaults, verbal incidents, or other threats to their employers.
+Nurses must always be on the lookout for these kinds of patients and must always be ready.

 Nurses must be aware that the profession may get risky at times and must take steps to protect themselves from workplace health hazards.

-Nurses, while always placing the safety of patients as priority, must also consider their health as essential.
-Always remember that when you are healthy, well rested and safe while on the job, you will have more life and job satisfaction, which in turn will lead to better patient outcomes and quality of care.
+While always placing patients’ safety as a priority, nurses must also consider their health as essential.
+Always remember that when you are healthy, well-rested, and safe while on the job, you will have more life and job satisfaction, leading to better patient outcomes and quality of care.